a close-up of orange and purple cells

 But outside endemic areas, the 2022 outbreak had a CFR under 0.1% due to factors such as better access to healthcare (including effective antiviral drugs and antibody treatments), and not living in countries where immunosuppressive diseases like AIDS and TB are endemic.

-Statements that clade 1b is ‘more virulent’ are premature, unhelpful and are only speculation until we see how it behaves in patients.
+Statements that clade 1b is ‘more virulent’ are premature, unhelpful and are only speculation until we see how it behaves in people.
 Additionally, outcomes for individuals with access to proper healthcare provision can be very different to those in endemic areas.

 But mpox disease can still be very painful and potentially disfiguring.
 In 2022, outside Africa a minority of cases (~10%) were hospitalised for isolation, pain management, or for complications such as secondary skin infections, abscesses, and difficulty in swallowing.
 Less severe but more common complications included rectal pain, swelling of the penis, and secondary bacterial infections.